 Who’s it for: Those on a tight budget, who don’t mind some accuracy loss.

-How much will it cost: $85
+How much it costs: $85

-Why we picked the AcuRite 00589 3-in-1 Weather Station:
+Why we picked the 01604M Pro Color Digital Weather Station:

-Weather stations at Digital Trends go through a rigorous set of tests to even be considered for inclusion in our “best of” list.
+Weather stations at Digital Trends go through a rigorous set of tests to even be considered for inclusion in our ‘best of’ list.
 We first gauge construction of the station as we’re assembling it, looking for any possible weak points or questionable design decisions.
 As we’re installing the station, we’re also looking at the install process itself.
 Is it easy to put together?
 Are the instructions clear?
 Does everything work out of the box, or are we struggling to get it to work?

 Once the station is installed at our test site, the real work begins.
 At this point we’re looking for accuracy.
 Weather station readings are worthless, and no better than that app, if inaccurate.
-We compare our readings with a nearby official National Weather Service station, and look for differences while accounting for normal variances in weather conditions.
+We compare our readings with a nearby official National Weather Service station and look for differences while accounting for normal variances in weather conditions.
 Few stations make it past this point, as our standards are high.
-In general, readings with more than 2 percent difference are deemed inaccurate.
+In general, readings with more than two percent difference are deemed inaccurate.

 Next, we look at reliability.
-These stations are up for several weeks — months, if possible – gathering data.
+These stations are up for several weeks — months if possible – gathering data.
 We look for issues like data dropouts or failing sensors.
 Is the station holding up well?
 Do certain kinds of weather affect the station in negative ways?
-We make note of it so you know what you’re getting into, and what you might have to deal with down the road.
+We make note of it, so you know what you’re getting into, and what you might have to deal with down the road.

 Finally, we look at connectivity and feature set.
 This is Digital Trends, and we’re all about tech.
 We want to see easy connections to put your weather data online (Weather Underground, etc.), a well-designed mobile or web app, and other ways to integrate its weather data into your digital life.
 On the feature side, does it have all the weather readings a good station should have?
 Does it have a standout feature that other weather stations don’t?